 Habits That Keep Organization Sustainable

-- Habit stacking, such as planning right after an existing routine
+- Habit stacking, like creating a plan right after a routine routine

 Common Organization Mistakes to Avoid

-- Copying systems that don’t fit your lifestyle
+- Copying systems that don’t suit your needs

 FAQ’s

-By reviewing their calendar and task list in the morning and evening.
+Through reviewing their calendar and their task list each morning and in the evening.

-Use one task manager and break assignments into clear, manageable steps.
+Utilize a single task manager and break tasks into manageable, clear steps.

-Q: Are digital planners better than paper planners?
+Q Are digital planners better than paper-based planners?

-Q: How do you organize assignments and exams together?
+Q How do you put your the assignments and tests?

 Conclusion